kuj0210/IoT-Pet-Home-System/README.md

   * [Food Motor](#food-motor)
   * [Water Motor](#water-motor)
   * [Door Motor](#door-motor)

+## Introduction
+Pet House System is a tool that enables you to manage pets through Messenger.

+It's very simple to use because it uses a messenger. and Pet House system can help reduce pet worries because it is easy to manage pets when you are away on long trips or on sudden appointments.

 ## **Features**
  - Usage through Messenger
  - Raspberry Pi with chat-bot based System